 I love this because the dark blonde shade is the exact colour match of my natural hair colour

 Me: home colourist with over 20 years of colouring my dark brown hair which has been greying since my mid 20s, currently approx. 20% grey.
 Current regime: Recital Superior Preference (any dark brown shade eg. Paris, Brasilia) once every 6/8 weeks followed by semi-permanent touch-ups in-between.
-After following the instructions and leaving the Dark Brown Nice n' Easy semi-permanent colour on (up to 24 washes) for 15 minutes, my hair was a gorgeous, glossy rich darkest brown.
+After following the instructions and leaving the Dark Brown Nice n' Easy (24 washes) semi-permanent colour on for 15 minutes, my hair was a gorgeous, glossy rich darkest brown.
 The conditioner is top notch and smells lovely.
 I was really impressed.
 However, I need to wash my hair most days and after washing the day after colouring, the colour was not quite as rich and a few greys I couldn't see the day before were already showing.
 So, all in all comparable with Casting in terms of colour, shine, condition and how long it'll last but a lot cheaper (I found it for 2.99 in Savers - UK).
 But because I'm so pleased with the condition and the fact it only takes 15 minutes, is applied to dry hair (so no need to wet hair first) and is the least messy dye I have ever used, I have already decided to switch over to this for my semi-permanent touch-ups.
 UPDATE: as predicted, it lasted about 7 or 8 washes before all my greys were showing.
 Still using it as happy overall.
-UPDATE: the more I use this hair colour in between my permanent touch-ups, the more I love it - I strayed with Clairol Root Touch-up which was a disaster.
-Just one box of the Nice n' Easy gives me two generous root touch-ups and gives my hair the most gorgeous dark brown shade with lots of shine.
-Leaving it on 20 mins makes it stay on a day or two longer too.
+UPDATE: the more I use this hair colour in between my permanent touch-ups, the more I love it - I strayed with Clairol Root Touch-up which was a disaster, and Nice n' Easy (8 washes) which after a whole-head application just washes down the drain within a couple of days (tip: apply just to regrowth every 2 days leaving on for the full recommended time of 25-30 mins - a PITA but if you've just used a colour remover it's vital to use this type of non-peroxide colour for a couple of weeks before colouring again with anything else).
+Just one box of the Nice n' Easy (24 washes) gives me two generous root touch-ups and gives my hair the most gorgeous dark brown shade with lots of shine.
+Leaving it on 20 mins instead of 15 makes it stay on a day or two longer too.
 It's just a shame it fades so quickly on me.
+A non-sulphate shampoo makes a little difference too.
 I will keep using it in tandem with the Recital but I'm on the lookout for an impressive colour-depositing shampoo or conditioner to use between colourings.
 Grey hair is a b***** pain in the ****!

 I love this hair dye.
 I have been dying my hair for the last year to cover grey that is coming through.
 As I have to do so frequently (3 weeks before growth shows) I want a colour that is gentle.
 My biggest dilemma has been hunting for dark brown dye that is multi tonal natural looking and does not just end up looking black!
 It seems nearly all dark browns do with other brands.
 I have tried them all. always put off by the rather boring box clairol package their colours in i have learned a lesson don't judge a box by its cover.
 Well this is the one I was looking for.
 Perfect coverage beautiful natural shiny multi tonal colour and not black!
 The shade I chose was 78 medium golden brown.
 It took the stated time 15 mins to achieve perfect coverage and I'm so delighted with this colour.
 I will definitely be sticking to this brand.